lizmat/articles/cases-of-UPPER-7.md

 The `COMPOSE` phaser was never implemented, because the mainline of a `role` is executed when a `role` is consumed in a class, effectively providing exactly the functionality promised by that phaser.

 This concludes the seventh episode of cases of UPPER language elements in the Raku Programming Language.
-Stay tuned for more!
+This also concludes all phasers in Raku.
+Next up wil uppercase methods that you, as a user f the Raku Programming Language, can provide in your code to tweak behaviour.
+Stay tuned!